Long Ago, in Another Life

 “Let's see.
-Both of us were born and raised there, both Chuck and I were Californians.
+Both of us were born and raised there—both Chuck and I were Californians.
 The long-ago life that we led was all in southern California.
 I was born and raised in Orange County.
 He was born and raised in San Bernardino County, so we're both southern Californians.
 Chuck was a United Methodist minister and went through college and seminary there and I went through the college and taught for only four years.
-And in those days, it was easier and I was happy to do it, easier to stay home and be a mama, and so we had our children, and our first daughter Erin was born in 1960 and Beth was born two and a half years later.
+And in those days, it was easier to stay home and be a mama, and I was happy to do it.
+And so we had our children.
+Our first daughter Erin was born in 1960, and Beth was born two and a half years later.

-But it was a good life.
+It was a good life.
 In every case, we lived in places where there was structure.
-I've often wondered how it would feel when you have to leave one job and go to another job and nobody wants you when you were at your previous job and when you're going to your new post, you're going to a new place where you know nobody, I just think that would be very, very difficult.
+I've often wondered how it would feel when you have to leave one job and go to another job and into a new place where you know no one; I just think that would be very, very difficult.
 Well, if you're a Methodist minister, you miss all of that.
 And that's a good thing because they say goodbye to you at one church and they welcome you to another church, and there are people who already know your name before you ever meet any of them.
 And it's a wonderful thing.
 So that was our life.

-We left Santa Monica when finally he felt he needed to retire and did.
-And we came here to Minnesota.
-Once long ago in another life, I was an elementary school teacher.
-I was working mostly with sixth graders, my favorite of all ages,” she said.
+We left Santa Monica when finally Chuck felt he needed to retire and did.
+And we came here to Minnesota.”

 Careers, Calling, and Motherhood